Player Safety

 Inclement weather – play during a practice or game will be suspended and the field clear if lightning is spotted or thunder heard.
 Players and coaches should take shelter.
 Play can resume 30 minutes after the last lightning is seen or thunder heard.

-Catchers must wear protective cups; male players should consider wearing cups and athletic supporters.
+1. Baseball: catchers (male) must wear protective cups; male players should consider wearing cups and athletic supporters.

-Throwing a bat is grounds for an automatic out.
-8. Hitters and base runners must wear helmets.
+6. Throwing a bat is grounds for an automatic out.

 Equipment – CHLL follows Little League rules on acceptable equipment:

-Catchers must wear a helmet, dangling throat guard and the long-form chest protector.
+• Catchers must wear a helmet, dangling throat guard, and the long-form chest protector.

 Arm Care – CHLL encourages players to have fun playing other sports in addition to baseball.
 Participation and enjoyment not only increases an interest in sports, but will increase a players overall athleticism.
 The following recommendations are intended to help coaches watch for and respond to fatigue, especially as it relates to pitching, to ensure proper arm care for players: